rohit-shinde-26/30_Days_Javacsript/Day 8 : ES6 Features/README.md

 ## Activity 5 : Enhanced object litrals
 ### Task 8 : Use enhanced object litrals to create an object with methods and properties and log the object to the console.
-### Task 9 : Create an object with computed property names based on variables and log the object to the console
+### Task 9 : Create an object with computed property names based on variables and log the object to the console.